Whistling long-tailed woodcreeper: Description

-Distribution
+Distribution and habitat

-The northern long-tailed woodcreeper is found in the Guianas and in northern Brazil north of the Amazon River and east of the Rio Negro.
+The whistling long-tailed woodcreeper is found in the Guianas and in northern Brazil north of the Amazon River and east of the Rio Negro.
 It inhabits a variety of forested landscapes where it favors the interior of humid primary forest.
 It does occur at the forest edges and in mature secondary forest.
 It is mostly found in terra firme and várzea forest up to about 500 m.
+It is a year-round resident throughout its range.

 Behavior

-Movement

-The northern long-tailed woodcreeper is a year-round resident throughout its range.

 Feeding

-The northern long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
+The whistling long-tailed woodcreeper mostly forages from the understory to the canopy, about 3 to 20 m above the ground.
 It forages singly, in pairs, and in mixed-species feeding flocks; the composition of the last varies.
 It hitches up trunks and vines, mostly picking or gleaning its prey but sometimes making short sallies to capture it in the air.
 Its diet is not known in detail but is mostly arthropods, and it seems to favor adults rather than including significant numbers of larvae.